jordicious/ED-MT/README.md

 # Elite Dangerous Mining Assist
-Provides functions to assist in prospected and mapped mining
+Provides functions to assist in prospected and mapped mining and stuff